maim-lain/renpy/dating-sim.md

 <br>

 ## Example Game
-Finally here's an example of how you would use all of a girl's fields and methods in a game.
+Finally here's an example of how you would use a girl's fields and methods in a game.
 ```renpy
 label start:
     jump heathers_room